junaid-md/Javascript-Interview-Questions/README.md

 What happens if we call 'then' on a promise that was already resolved before?

 7.)
 What is a clojure?
 Most people know the practical aspects, but have a probelm explaining it, so here it is best just to ask for code sample.

+8.)
+ES5 and ES6 basics, prototypes , OOP, web architecture, JS Asynchrony and so on.